Option 1: Add a static recipientScenario: Jessica needs to receive every request that is made.

 Add a question to your form that captures the recipient's email address.
 The question used can be a

-Short answer, Multiple choice or Drop down question type.
+Short answer, Multiple choice, Drop down or Checkbox question type.

 Tip: If you want to notify the requestor, enable 'Collect email addresses' in your Google Form settings instead.
 After enabling this, close and re-open the add-on so the question becomes available to select in Step 2.